Finding Your Passion – Two Intuitive Tools to Launch Your Annual Plan

-This blog will focus on two intuitive tools to assist you in thinking about your big picture planning for 2019.
+This blog will focus on two intuitive tools to assist you in thinking about your big picture planning for this year.
 These are great tools to use with yourself, coaching others, and facilitating any groups who would benefit from having a clear vision and purpose.
 The first is a brand new one that our son, Gabriel, introduced me to and I am still playing with it.
 (So my apologies to the authors if I have misinterpreted some of their intentions).
 It has already (in last 24 hours) yielded surprising results.
 The second tool is the last step of the first tool but it can be used alone.
 I’ve used with myself and others to do deep self-reflection, personal and business planning.
 I’ve chosen these two because they are easy, fairly quick, and draw heavily on your intuition.

 Using planning tools has dramatically and positively changed my life and the life of many others.
 Planning is a way of thinking for implementing exciting but challenging change.
 Using intuition and what we know about the neuroscience of the brain to choose a life or business focus, is what I emphasize in this blog.

 Some of the material I’m including is draft material from a collaborative book project I’m working on with 15+ facilitators from all of the world.
 The name of our book is called “The Power of Facilitation”.
 The chapter that I am writing is about using facilitation tools to do personal and professional planning.
 I plan to include more detail on how to use mostly different tools than what is in this blog.
 Please watch for our collaborative book being published in 2019.
 The book talks about the power of facilitation in every field – communication, working with teams, living a facilitative life, working through conflict and much more.